timebertt/kubernetes-controller-sharding/docs/evaluation.md

 # Evaluating the Sharding Mechanism

 This guide describes how the sharding mechanism implemented in this repository is evaluated and outlines the key results of the evaluation performed in the associated [Master's thesis](https://github.com/timebertt/masters-thesis-controller-sharding).
+Please refer to the thesis' evaluation section for more details.

 ## Components